Nyc clouds

 • The malicious document is masked behind corporate user authentication.

-While no detection ensemble is 100% perfect, we make it extremely hard for threat actors to evade our email security defenses.
-In this scenario, with the help of our threat research team, we moved quickly to enhance our existing behavioral artificial intelligence (AI) detection indicators to improve the identification and blocking of SharePoint abuse emails.
+While no detection ensemble is 100% perfect, we make it extremely hard for threat actors to evade our email security defences.
+In this scenario, with the help of our threat research team, we moved quickly to enhance our existing behavioural artificial intelligence (AI) detection indicators to improve the identification and blocking of SharePoint abuse emails.

-Our continuously evolving machine learning techniques and behavioral AI play a pivotal role in our ability to detect this type of threat.
-Our enhanced detection classifier can identify a SharePoint message as malicious based on multiple behavioral clues.
+Our continuously evolving machine learning techniques and behavioural AI play a pivotal role in our ability to detect this type of threat.
+Our enhanced detection classifier can identify a SharePoint message as malicious based on multiple behavioural clues.
 These include:

 • Volume of messages shared by the same account